The Contender (TV series): Broadcast

 The show ran for fifteen weeks through 2005 on NBC in the United States of America.
-The show ran in the UK on ITV2 and was repeated later in the week on ITV, and now airs on ITV4.
+The show ran in the UK on ITV2 and was repeated later in the week on ITV and now airs on ITV4.
 It also aired on AXN in India, and on the Spanish language network Telemundo.
-The second season, featuring welterweight contenders, premiered in the U.S. on Tuesday, July 18, 2006, at 10 pm ET/PT, on ESPN.
-The third season, featuring super middleweight contenders, premiered in the U.S. on Tuesday, September 4, 2007, at 10 pm ET/PT, on ESPN.
-The fourth season, featuring cruiserweight contenders, premiered in the U.S. on Wednesday, December 3, 2008, at 10 pm ET/PT, on Versus.
+The second season, featuring welterweight contenders, premiered in the United States on Tuesday, July 18, 2006, at 10pm ET/PT, on ESPN.
+The third season, featuring super middleweight contenders, premiered in the United States on Tuesday, September 4, 2007, at 10pm ET/PT, on ESPN.
+The fourth season, featuring cruiserweight contenders, premiered in the United States on Wednesday, December 3, 2008, at 10pm ET/PT, on Versus.
 A fifth season produced by Mark Burnett and hosted by Andre Ward aired on Epix in 2018.